Minimal velocity estimates and soft mode bounds for the massless spin-boson model: Model and result

 \subsubsection{Constants}

-We denote by $c,C$ constants that depend only on parameters of the Hamiltonian \ref{def: tot ham} (but not on $\la$, for $\str \la \str$ small enough), the parameter $\al$ and the dimension $d$.
+We denote by $c,C$ constants that depend only on the dimensions $d,d_\sys$, the parameters of the Hamiltonian \ref{def: tot ham} and the parameter $\al$, but not on $\la$.
 The precise value of these constants can be different in different equations.
-Quantities that additionally depend on the initial condition $\Psi_0$ and the smooth function $\theta$, are denoted by $\breve c, \breve C$.
+Quantities that additionally depend on the initial condition $\Psi_0$ and the smooth function $\theta$ (but not on $\la$) are denoted by $\breve c, \breve C$.